 This was my second visit to Amsterdam, but as I was travellng with my brother who has not been there before, we only focused on the most central area.

 By planning a one hour long walk (I used Google Maps and was well prepared), we got to see The Red Light District, the Royal Palace and Amsterdam’s stunning architecture and canals.
 We also had lunch in the city.
 If you have more time, you can include several other sights in the area – the walking distances are not bad!
 If you’re looking to visit the Red Light District, you should be aware that the area looks much different at night than it does during the day.
 By day, the area is vibrant but noticeably subdued.
+You may see a few girls that look like Live cam girls but nothing too risque.
+After all, it is only the day time.
 However, by night, you’ll think you’ve just stepped into the living incarnation of a website like https://www.hdpornvideo.xxx/?hl=hi, with beautiful, scantily dressed women everywhere you look.

 Another option is to take a canal tourist boat.
 The shortest cruise takes one hour and leaves from the train station.
 I will be having a layover of five hours at Schiphol in April and then I will try the canal cruise for sure!